whowechina/groove_pico/README.md

 * I measured the original springs, they're **0.3\*3\*10mm** (means 0.3mm steel wire diameter, 3mm outter diameter, 10mm free length, the first pair from the left).
 So if you want a heavier feel, you can use **0.35\*3\*10mm** (the second pair from the left), **0.4\*3\*10mm** (the third pair from the left), or even **0.3\*3\*8mm** (the last pair) tension springs.
   <img src="doc/gimbal_springs.jpg" width="70%">
 * You need to unscrew all screws to replace both X and Y axis springs.
 The job looks difficult but after you do it once, you'll find it's not that hard.
 * You may feel the gimbal a little too bouncy, especially the X axis.
-You can apply some damping grease to the movement surface to reduce the bounce (put more on X-axis movement surface).
+You can apply some damping grease to the sliding surface to reduce the bounce (put more on X-axis sliding surface).
 I found Type-T03 is a good choice.
   <img src="doc/damper_grease_1.jpg" width="45%"> <img src="doc/damper_grease_2.jpg" width="40%">

 ### Assembly